 - Derivatives may be used by the Fund, and these can behave unexpectedly.
-The pricing and volatility of many derivatives may diverge from strictly reflecting the pricing or volatility of their underlying reference(s), instrument or asset. - Further information on the potential risks can be found in the Key Investor Information Document (KIID) and/or the Prospectus. - The Fund may invest in Emerging Markets, these markets are less established, and often more volatile, than developed markets and involve higher risks, particularly market, liquidity and currency risks. - Where overseas investments are held the rate of currency exchange may cause the value of such investments to go down as well as up. - The value of investments and any income from them can go down as well as up and you may not get back the amount originally invested. - To the extent that the Fund seeks to replicate index performance by holding individual securities, there is no guarantee that its composition or performance will exactly match that of the target index at any given time ("tracking error"). - Investment Leverage occurs when the economic exposure is greater than the amount invested, such as when derivatives are used.
+The pricing and volatility of many derivatives may diverge from strictly reflecting the pricing or volatility of their underlying reference(s), instrument or asset. - Further information on the potential risks can be found in the Key Investor Information Document (KIID) and/or the Prospectus. - Where overseas investments are held the rate of currency exchange may cause the value of such investments to go down as well as up. - The value of investments and any income from them can go down as well as up and you may not get back the amount originally invested. - Investment Leverage occurs when the economic exposure is greater than the amount invested, such as when derivatives are used.
 A Fund that employs leverage may experience greater gains and/or losses due to the amplification effect from a movement in the price of the reference source. - Liquidity is a measure of how easily the Fund's holdings can be quickly converted to cash.
 The value of the Fund's holdings may be significantly impacted by liquidity risk during adverse market conditions.